DataDog/hiring-engineers/answers.md

 * Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.

-From the screenshot above, I could see that the location of the datadog agent config file is:
+In the datadog-agent status, I could see that the location of the datadog agent config file is:

 ```
 /etc/datadog-agent/